 In September 2019, the Company entered into an Exchange Agreement and Amendment to Facility Agreement (the "September 2019 Exchange Agreement") with the Deerfield Lenders.
-Under the September 2019 Exchange Agreement, the Company issued an aggregate of 1,499,894 shares of the Company's common stock and an aggregate of 1,576 shares of the Company's Series B-1 Convertible Preferred Stock, par value \$0.0001 per share ("Series B-1 Preferred Stock") (such shares of common stock and Series B-1 Preferred Stock, the "Initial Exchange Shares"), in exchange for the cancellation of an aggregate of \$3,000,000 principal amount of the Company's 2021 Notes.
+Under the September 2019 Exchange Agreement, the Company issued an aggregate of 93,742 shares of the Company's common stock and an aggregate of 1,576 shares of the Company's Series B-1 Convertible Preferred Stock, par value \$0.0001 per share ("Series B-1 Preferred Stock") (such shares of common stock and Series B-1 Preferred Stock, the "Initial Exchange Shares"), in exchange for the cancellation of an aggregate of \$3,000,000 principal amount of the Company's 2021 Notes.
 The September 2019 Exchange Agreement provided the Deerfield Lenders the option to exchange up to an additional aggregate of \$27,000,000 principal amount of the 2021 Notes (the "Optional Exchange Principal Amount") for shares of common stock or shares of the Company's Series B-2 Convertible Preferred Stock, par value \$0.0001 per share (the "Series B-2 Preferred Stock" and, together with the Series B-1 Preferred Stock, the "Series B Preferred Stock"), subject to the terms and conditions set forth in the September 2019 Exchange Agreement, including limits as to the principal amount that can be exchanged prior to specified dates therein.
 If the Deerfield Lenders choose to exchange any portion of the Optional Exchange Principal Amount for shares of Series B-2 Preferred Stock, such exchange will be effected at an exchange price of \$1,000 per share.
-If the Deerfield Lenders choose to exchange any portion of the Optional Exchange Principal Amount for shares of common stock, such exchange will be effected at an exchange price equal to the greater of (i) \$0.9494, or (ii) the average of the volume-weighted average price of the common stock on the principal securities exchange or trading market on which the common stock is then trading on each of the 15 trading days immediately preceding such exchange.
+If the Deerfield Lenders choose to exchange any portion of the Optional Exchange Principal Amount for shares of common stock, such exchange will be effected at an exchange price of the common stock on the principal securities exchange or trading market on which the common stock is then trading on each of the 15 trading days immediately preceding such exchange.
+After giving effect to the Reverse Stock Split effected in December 2020, the exchange price of the Optional Exchange Principal Amount would be \$15.1904 or the average of the volume-weighted average price of the common stock on the principal securities exchange or trading market on which the common stock is then trading on each of the 15 trading days immediately preceding such exchange.

-As a condition to closing of the September 2019 Exchange Agreement, the Company filed a Certificate of Designation of Preferences, Rights and Limitations of Series B-1 Convertible Preferred Stock (the

-"Series B-1 Certificate of Designation") and a Certificate of Designation of Preferences, Rights and Limitations of Series B-2 Convertible Preferred Stock (the "Series B-2 Certificate of Designation") with the Secretary of State of the State Delaware, setting forth the preferences, rights and limitations of the Series B-1 Preferred Stock and the Series B-2 Preferred Stock, respectively.
+As a condition to closing of the September 2019 Exchange Agreement, the Company filed a Certificate of Designation of Preferences, Rights and Limitations of Series B-1 Convertible Preferred Stock (the "Series B-1 Certificate of Designation") and a Certificate of Designation of Preferences, Rights and Limitations of Series B-2 Convertible Preferred Stock (the "Series B-2 Certificate of Designation") with the Secretary of State of the State Delaware, setting forth the preferences, rights and limitations of the Series B-1 Preferred Stock and the Series B-2 Preferred Stock, respectively.